DFE-Digital/teaching-vacancies/documentation/hosting.md

 cf run-task <app_name> -c "rails task:name"
 ```

-## Deploy to dev or staging via commandline
+## Deploy to dev via commandline

-This builds and deploys a Docker image from local code.
+This builds and deploys a Docker image from local code, then updates the `dev` environment to use that image

 ```bash
 passcode=<passcode> make <environment> deploy-local-image